vanyle/vanyle.github.io/src/posts/using_web_components_effectively.md

   );
 ```

-> I'm using typescript thoughout this article for readability, but this would work just as well in regular JavaScript.
+> I'm using typescript throughout this article for readability, but this would work just as well in regular JavaScript.

 ## Web components from scratch